redhat-openstack/website/source/community/get-involved.html.md

 If you want to help with our packaging and integration work, consider [joining our contributor **mailing list**](//www.redhat.com/mailman/listinfo/rdo-list), and check out [Red Hat's OpenStack pages on github](//github.com/redhat-openstack).

+Join our [newsletter mailing list](https://www.redhat.com/mailman/listinfo/rdo-newsletter) for monthly updates on RDO and the larger OpenStack world.

 ### Solve

 *   Check our [Frequently Asked Questions (FAQ) page](Frequently Asked Questions) for the answer to common questions